-The OSV market is expanding globally.
+The global market for OSVs is tied to the worldwide market for offshore energy exploration and production activities.
 Generally, offshore exploration and production activities are increasingly focused on deep wells (as defined by total well depth rather than water depth), whether on the Outer Continental Shelf or in the deepwater or ultra-deepwater.
 These types of wells require high-specification equipment and have resulted in an on-going newbuild cycle for drilling rigs and for high-spec OSVs.
-As a result of the projected deepwater drilling activity levels worldwide, there were 92 floating rigs under construction or on order on July 31, 2014 and, as of that date, there were options outstanding to build 31 additional floating rigs.
-In addition, on that date, there were 140 high-spec jack-up rigs under construction or on order worldwide, and there were options outstanding to build 57 additional high-spec jack-up rigs.
+As a result of the projected deepwater drilling activity levels worldwide, there were 86 floating rigs under construction or on order on October 30, 2014 and, as of that date, there were options outstanding to build 28 additional floating rigs.
+In addition, on that date, there were 143 high-spec jack-up rigs under construction or on order worldwide, and there were options outstanding to build 58 additional high-spec jack-up rigs.
 Each drilling rig working on deep-well projects typically requires more than one OSV to service it, and the number of OSVs required per rig is dependent on many factors, including the type of activity being undertaken and the location of the rig.
 For example, based on the historical data for the number of floating rigs and OSVs working, we believe that two to four OSVs per rig are required in the GoM and even more OSVs are necessary per rig in Brazil where greater logistical challenges result in longer vessel turnaround times to service drill sites.
 Typically, during the initial drilling stage, more OSVs are required to supply drilling mud, drill pipe and other materials than at later stages of the drilling cycle.
 In addition, generally, more OSVs are required the farther a drilling rig is located from shore.
 Under normal weather conditions, the transit time to deepwater drilling rigs in the GoM and Brazil can typically range from six to 24 hours for a new generation vessel.
 In Brazil, transit time for a new generation vessel to some of the newer, more logistically remote deepwater drilling rig locations are more appropriately measured in days, not hours.

-In addition to drilling rig support, deepwater and ultradeepwater exploration and production activities will result in the expansion of other specialty-service offerings for our vessels.
-These markets include flotel, subsea construction support, installation, IRM work, and life-of-field services, which include wellstimulation, workovers and decommissioning.
+With the growth of our fleet, we continue to offer our customers services other than rig support for their deepwater and ultradeepwater exploration and production activities.
+This has resulted in the expansion of other specialty-service offerings for our vessels including flotel, subsea construction support, installation, IRM work, and life-of-field services, which include wellstimulation, workovers and decommissioning.
+Many of these specialty applications have required us to add additional equipment to our vessels to support the growing needs of our customers.

 Two of the principal threats facing the Upstream market in the GoM is the ability of operators and drilling contractors to comply with the new regulatory requirements and general economic conditions which, if they were to deteriorate, could negatively impact drilling and development activities worldwide.
+During recent months, we have observed declining oil prices due to both increased U.S. production and general weakness in the global economy.
+A more significant and sustained fall in prices could have an impact upon capital spending plans by our customers for offshore projects, which would likely impact our utilization or average dayrates.